Iyengar Yoga Classes with Rain

 - When you practice, try do so from your quietest place.

 - There are no short cuts to learning yoga, it takes time… likely a lifetime!

-- If there is no suitable teacher to guide you embrace the opportunity to teach yourself.
-That will quickly inform you if you’re up for the journey.
+- If there is no suitable teacher to guide you grab the opportunity to teach yourself, it will quickly inform you if you’re up for the journey.

 - Practice alone more – no audience, no distractions.

-- Keep upgrading yourself.
-Walk forward, even if you are alone in your pursuit.
+- Walk forward, even if you are alone in your pursuit.

 - See the 109 facebook page for other insights